 Sounds of Wikipedia edits

 This sonification of information plays a different sound each time someone edits a Wikipedia document.
 Sound depends on type of edit, and amount of text edited.
+NOTE: apparently no longer available.
+Moved to or replace by Project Audio at GitHub, see below.

 Project Audio at GitHub